 Year Published: 2018

 Jennifer M. Lang, Calvin Pan, Rita M. Cantor, W. H. Wilson Tang, Jose Carlos Garcia-Garcia, Ira Kurtz, Stanley L. Hazen, Nathalie Bergeron, Ronald M. Krauss, Aldons J. Lusis

 The purpose of this study was to examine the association between meat and non-meat sources (including nuts) of protein and fat and gut microbiome changes.

-Results showed that saturated fat had a greater effect on the microbiome than protein source.
+Key Findings: Results showed that saturated fat had a greater effect on the microbiome than protein source.
 Once fats were accounted for in the statistical model, protein source significantly affected the diversity of the microbiome.
 Comment: more research in this area is needed to better understand the role that peanuts and other nuts play in diversifying the gut microbiome.